Version 2.1 (July 2013)

 5.0 Reporting, Sharing, and Projects (Back to top)

-5. The REN-ISAC receives and analyzes reports from members regarding systems that are the source or victim of a network attack, or are being seriously degraded due to unknown and suspicious cause.
+- The REN-ISAC receives and analyzes reports from members regarding systems that are the source or victim of a network attack or are being seriously degraded due to unknown and suspicious cause.

 6.0 Leadership (Back to top)

-6.1 Staffed leadership includes an Executive Director and a Technical Director.
+6.1 Staffed leadership includes an Executive Director, a Technical Director, and a Membership Director, with other leadership positions as needs dictate.

-6.2 The Executive Advisory Group, Technical Advisory Group, and Membership Committee provide consultation to the REN-ISAC directors (see Community Input and Advisory below).
+6.2 The Steering Committee, Technical Advisory Group, and Membership Committee provide consultation to the REN-ISAC directors (see Community Input and Advisory below).

 7.0 Sustainability (Back to top)